dchen376/ML---Music-Generation/README.md

   - test the autoencoder with mnist dataset
   - plot the testing results

-step 1 - implement Variational Autoencoder (VAE)
+step 1 - Implement Variational Autoencoder (VAE)
   - understand the advantage of a Variational Autoencoder